kairosity/mp3-snapathon/testing.md

 - Created a bunch of dummy users and then periodically logged into their accounts when testing other aspects of the code. -- PASS
 - Created an admin user and logged into that account as well. -- PASS
+- Used Chrome Dev Tools to ensure a new session was created. -- PASS

 <div align="center">
     <img src="/static/images/testing/feature-gifs/login.gif" width="600">